blindij/talk_eunis19/presentation.md

 * Say a few words about NeIC and CodeRefinery
 * CodeRefinery do a pre- and post-survey among the workshop participants.
 We will look at the results
-* We will discuss how our experience relatest to the Open Research Life Cycle.
+* We will discuss how our experience relates to the Open Research Life Cycle.

 ---
 background-image: url(images/IMG_0054.jpg)